rbreaves/kinto/README.md

 ## How to use in Remote Desktop Solutions

 RDP fully works as long as the entire keyboard input is being captured.
-RDP had been working for ahwile with Windows but as of 2/14/2021 Linux is now supported and potentially macOS as well.
+RDP had been working for awhile with Windows but as of 2/14/2021 Linux is now supported and potentially macOS as well.

 |Program|Host OS|Client OS|Works? |Notes|
 |---|---|---|---|---|